jyaunches/jyaunches.github.io/_posts/2015-05-12-corebluetooth-gracefully-handle-disconnects.md

 ### Solutions (Hacks)

 Following optimization/confirmation of the CoreBluetooth API usage and our peripheral's configurations, our connection issues did not go away.
-Most of these solutions came from the other BTLE hardware startup companies we opened dialogue with while troubleshooting this issue.
+Several of these solutions came from the other BTLE hardware startup companies we opened dialogue with while troubleshooting this issue.

 1. Reconnection logic following an non user initated disconnect.
+(Literally, detect the disconnection and begin looking for the device again.)
 2. Perform an initial write to your peripheral upon establishing a connection to ensure that it is actually there.
 3. If possible, don't disconnect via CoreBluetooth.
 Send a command to your peripheral to disconnect itself.
 (This was a recommendation from another company's engineer.. we did not necessarily observe improved connection stability following this change... but made it non-the-less.)
 4. Reconnect to a known peripheral if possible.

+This last one I'll elaborate on.

+#### Initial Scan/Connect Implementation

-Our initial implementation involved the following methods
+Involved the following methods:

 {% highlight objective-c %}
 - (void)scanForPeripheralsWithServices:(NSArray *)serviceUUIDs options:(NSDictionary *)options;